Mathias Colomb First Nation: Transportation

 Pukatawagan Airport is located 2.5 NM east of the town and the community-owned Missinippi Airways provides scheduled, charter and medivacs.
 The temporary winter road (Kississing Lake to Pukatawagan) is open for about three months of the year based on weather.
 There is an existing pioneer road Provincial Trunk Highway 10 (PTH 10) to Sherridon.
 Like other small, remote northern communities, Mathias Colomb Cree Nation has no all-weather road access, although studies of its economic viability have been undertaken.
 The absence of an all-weather road imposes added freight and transportation costs on individuals, communities, government, and industry.
 The report examined the cost of the construction of an all-weather road from Provincial Trunk Highway 10 (PTH 10) to Pukatawagan and the benefits, if any, to all stakeholders: Pukatawagan First Nations, Sherridon, and Lynn Lake, Hudson Bay Railroad (HBRR), (OmniTRAX), freight haulers, air transporters and Tolko Industries Ltd.

 Rail

 On 20 August 1997 the OmniTRAX-owned Hudson Bay Railway (HBRY) began operation, using former Canadian National Railway (CN) lines that HBRY had purchased, covering more than 1,300 km of lines.
 The branch from The Pas with a branch to Flin Flon, Pukatawagan First Nations, Sherridon and Lynn Lake.
-Hudbay Minerals and Tolko are two of the major customers for HBRY.
+Hudbay and Tolko are two of the major customers for HBRY.